Smith: New policy makes Kap's protest 'in vain'

-CHARLOTTE, N.C. -- Carolina Panthers wide receiver Torrey Smith said the NFL "dropped the ball'' with its new rule that requires players to either stand during the national anthem or stay in the locker room and says it could lead to more problems and protests.
+CHARLOTTE, N.C. -- Carolina Panthers wide receiver Torrey Smith said the NFL "dropped the ball'' with its new rule that requires players to either stand during the national anthem or stay in the locker room, and he believes it could lead to more problems and protests.

-Smith also said the rule, adopted last week at the NFL owners meeting in Atlanta, makes the initial protest by former San Francisco 49ers teammate Colin Kaepernick in September of 2016 seem "in vain.''
+Smith also said the rule, adopted last week at the NFL owners meeting in Atlanta, makes the initial protest by former San Francisco 49ers teammate Colin Kaepernick in September 2016 seem "in vain.''

 "When you see reactive policy ...
 I always think that's a problem,'' Smith said on Tuesday following a voluntary workout.
 "Especially when the message has been changed and guys aren't against the military and they've been protesting for what Kaepernick originally started, against [police] brutality.

-"It almost makes it seem like a guy like Kaepernick and Eric Reid and guys who started it originally like what they did was in vain, like they were villains.
+"It almost makes it seem like a guy like Kaepernick and Eric Reid and guys who started it originally, like what they did was in vain, like they were villains.
 That's not the case.''

 Smith was one of the first NFL players to respond on social media to the league's new rule, suggesting then that the league didn't address the real issue or the initial intent of Kaepernick's protest.